 Prior to the surgery, patients will need to make some preparatory arrangements.
 These include:

-- Seeing your Primary Care Physician (PCP) to make sure any other health conditions are stabilized prior to surgery and to document your complete medical history, which can then be given to our doctors.
+- Seeing your Primary Care Physician to make sure any other health conditions are stabilized prior to surgery and to document your complete medical history and clear you for the surgical procedure, which can then be given to our doctor.

 - Arranging your schedule to make sure you don't need to take any long trips for at least six weeks following the surgery.